 Awarded by ‘The Economist Intelligence Unit’ as a ‘HCV Change Maker’ (2016).
 This acknowledgment, attributed to solely six people globally, came in due recognition of Ricardo’s academic work and policy leadership in the field of hepatitis c.

-National Spokesperson for Health of the Social Democratic Party and Member of the Portuguese Parliament, currently on a 2nd term (2011-Present), serving as a permanent member of the Parliamentary Health Committee and of the Parliamentary Foreign Affairs Committee, member of the Parliamentary all-group on Population and Development, Vice-President of the Portuguese-Canadian Parliamentary Friendship Group and Member of the Portuguese-UK Parliamentary Friendship Group; having served as Vice-President of the Foreign Affairs Committee, Chair of the all-party Parliamentary HIV/AIDS workgroup Member of the Digital Parliament all-party Working Group and President of the Portuguese-Canadian Parliamentary Friendship Group.
+National Spokesperson for Health of the Social Democratic Party and Member of the Portuguese National Parliament, currently on a 2nd term (2011-Present).
+Serving as coordinator of the Social Democratic Party in the Parliamentary Health Committee, member of the Parliamentary Foreign Affairs Committee, member of the Parliamentary all-group on Population and Development, Vice-President of the Portuguese-Canadian Parliamentary Friendship Group and Member of the Portuguese-UK Parliamentary Friendship Group; having served as Vice-President of the Foreign Affairs Committee, Chair of the all-party Parliamentary HIV/AIDS workgroup Member of the Digital Parliament all-party Working Group and President of the PortugueseCanadian Parliamentary Friendship Group.

 Post-graduate studies in many universities in Europe and abroad, among which are Johns Hopkins University (MD, USA), Harvard Medical School (MA, USA), Harvard Kennedy School of Government/IESE (Madrid, Spain), Albert Einstein College of Medicine (NY, USA), Universitat Autònoma de Barcelona (Spain) and AESE Business School (Lisbon, Portugal).

-Volunteer work related with health and development organizations, such as being Founding President of UNITE – Parliamentarians Network to End HIV/AIDS, Viral Hepatitis and Tuberculosis, member of the Center for Health and Development International Advisory Board (Mangalore, India), member of the Hepatitis B and C Public Policy Association (Brussels, Belgium), among many other affiliations with patient associations in Portugal.
+Alumin of the Millennium Fellowship at The Atlantic Council and of the Marshall Memorial Fellowship at the German Marshall Fund of the United States.
 Member of the European Leadership Network (www.europeanleadershipnetwork.org), European Young Leaders (Friends of Europe | Europanova), European Young Leaders Forum (BMW Foundation), Emerging Leaders in Environmental and Energy Policy Network (ELEEP | The Atlantic Council), Chatham House (The Royal Institute of International Affairs).
 Fellow at the ZEIT Stiftung – Fundação Gertúlio Vargas 2015 Latin American Forum on Global Governance and member of the ZEIT Stiftung alumni.
 Member of the Antigua Forum alumni at Universidad Francisco Marroquín (Guatemala).

-Founder of CREATING HEALTH – Research and Innovation funding, a sustainable nonprofit which has been set up within the Catholic University of Portugal to help capture funding for health innovation and research projects (http://creatinghealth.ics.lisboa.ucp.pt).
+Founder of CREATING HEALTH – Research and Innovation funding, a sustainable nonprofit which has been set up within the Católica University of Portugal to help capture funding for health innovation and research projects (http://creatinghealth.ics.lisboa.ucp.pt).

 Co-founder of the Estoril Conferences, which are focused on the issue of globalization under the motto Global Challenges, Local Answers (www.estorilconferences.com).